A Generalist Dynamics Model for Control

 The TDM zero-shot generalizes very well to unseen morphologies, especially for the larger model size tested.

 In contrast to this, we measure no significant generalization effect when the same sequence model with the same weights is not used as TDM within an MPC loop with a random shooting planner, but as a BC policy.
 While the TDM achieves roughly half of the optimal return, using the same model as BC policy does not generalize significantly.
 If we train the same transformer model as a specialist BC policy on data from a single \texttt{procedural walker} environment, we achieve ca.\, $80\%$ of the optimal score on average.
 This rules out insufficient model capacity or poor data quality as reason for the low performance of the BC policy in Fig.\ \ref{fig:zeroshot_proc_walker}; this can indeed be ascribed to weak generalization.
-Note that, at the start of each episode, we prompt the BC policy with a history of optimal behavior, providing it with privileged information.
+The transformer model is trained with expert data, providing high-quality data to the BC policy.
+Additionally, at the start of each episode, we prompt the BC policy with a history of optimal behavior, providing it with privileged information.